dingodb/dingo/docs/deployment/deploy_on_cluster_by_ansible.md

-# Deploy On Cluster By Ansible
+# Deploy DingoDB Cluster By Ansible

 [DingoDB](https://github.com/dingodb/dingo) is a real-time Hybrid Serving & Analytical Processing (HSAP) Database.
 It can execute high-frequency queries and upsert, interactive analysis, multi-dimensional analysis in extremely low latency.
 To achieve high concurrency and high throughput, DingoDB uses an elastic distributed deployment mode.